 For the past 11 years, Adam was getting in and out of his car 10-15 times a day.
 Then he reached his breaking point.

 “It really started giving me a level of anxiety,” he said, remembering the struggle of breaking down and putting his wheelchair back together again in the past.
 “By the time that I’d come home at night, I would sit in my driveway for like 15 minutes mentally preparing myself.
 I just couldn’t do it anymore.”

 Now, not only does the MXV fit the young entrepreneur’s style, but it easily accommodates his wheelchair too so that he can spend less time and energy breaking the chair down and more time dedicated toward helping others achieve their fundraising goals.

-Just four steps separated Legs from the multitudes of others asking for help, but it all came down to determination.
+Just four steps separated Adam from the multitudes of others asking for help, but it all came down to determination.

 “Freedom is really everything.
 Gaining your independence back…it just opens up your whole entire world.”

 Other Owner Stories: